Gary Kremen: Sex.com legal case

 Kremen first registered the domain name sex.com in 1994 as well as jobs.com, housing.com, and autos.com.
 In 1995, Stephen M. Cohen contacted Network Solutions and fraudulently had the domain transferred to his name.
 Kremen sued Cohen for the return of the sex.com domain name.
-As Cohen had profited from sex.com while assigned to him, Kremen was awarded a judgment of $65 million against Cohen.
+As Cohen had profited from sex.com while it was assigned to him, Kremen was awarded a judgment of $65 million against Cohen.
 Cohen fled to Mexico and moved the money offshore.
 Kremen obtained Cohen's Rancho Santa Fe mansion, to which he relocated after the court case resolved.
 In 2003, Kremen successfully litigated against Network Solutions.
 On October 28, 2005, the Los Angeles Times reported Cohen had been arrested in Mexico and turned over to US authorities.
 Kremen sold sex.com in 2006 to Boston-based Escom LLC for $15 million in cash and stock, and sold sex.net for $454,500 later that year.